 Antonine Wall

 The Antonine Wall is an ancient Roman defensive structure built in Scotland during the reign of the Emperor Antoninus Pius in the 2nd century AD.
-The wall runs for 40 miles between the Firth of Forth and the Firth of Clyde and was designed to protect the northern frontier of the Roman Empire from the indigenous people of Scotland, known as the Caledonians.
+The wall runs for 40 miles between the Firth of Forth and the Firth of Clyde.
+This was designed to protect the northern frontier of the Roman Empire from the indigenous people of Scotland, known as the Caledonians.

 History of the Antonine Wall